-Recently, I graduated from DePaul University with an MFA in Acting, and I love telling stories that further diversify what it means to be Asian American.
-I am also passionate about researching basic human needs through story, which spans the psychological, emotional, physical and spiritual.
-I do my best to bring all of myself to each role, in both comedic and dramatic styles.
+I love telling stories that further diversify what it means to be Asian American.
+I am also interested in the intersection of faith, mental health, and cultural identity.
+I am passionate about researching basic human needs and motivation through story, which spans the psychological, emotional, physical and spiritual.
+I strive to bring all of myself to each role, through collaboration and experimentation.

-Going back to the beginning, I grew up in Tucson, Arizona, surrounded both by my Chinese culture at home and popular American culture at school.
-I was often one of the only Asians in grade school, and grew up to develop my own Asian American identity.
-My creative outlets included performing in plays at school as often as I could, and writing/directing our Christmas plays at church.
-Even since I was young, I felt drawn to the art of live theatre and performance, but never considered it as a potential profession and planned on going the medical route instead.
+Rewinding to the beginning of my life, I was born and raised in sunny Tucson, Arizona.
+I spoke Mandarin with my parents at home from a young age, and grappled with the duality of my Chinese heritage and greater American culture.
+My creative outlets included performing in plays at school, playing piano, Chinese dance and painting.
+As often as I could, I would also write and direct our Christmas plays at church.
+Even since I was young, I felt drawn to the art of live theatre and performance, but never considered it as a potential profession until college.

 At Duke University, I gradually embraced an arts degree, and joined various performance groups on campus, including Antic Shakespeare, TemptAsians a cappella, Duke Student Broadcasting, and Duke Asian American Theater, where I directed DAAT's first full-length production, 'Ching Chong Chinaman' by Lauren Yee.
 I graduated with a Bachelor of Arts in Theater and Psychology, and decided to receive further training at DePaul's MFA in Acting program, where I recently completed my studies.

 Currently, I am an actress and voiceover artist working in both Los Angeles and Chicago.
 I am represented by Avant Artists in Los Angeles, and Lily's Talent in Chicago.

 I'm always looking to contribute to awesome projects!
 Please contact me.
 I'd love to meet you!